Advance Appliance Ltd

 What That Grinding Sound in Your Dishwasher Means

-For instance, an intermittent grinding that comes and goes usually points to a loose object being tossed around inside the pump housing.
-In contrast, a constant, heavy drone or a metallic grinding that persists throughout the cycle could signal a more serious issue with the circulation motor or the drain pump itself.
+For example, sporadic, inconsistent grinding is typically indicative of a loose object being thrown around inside the pump housing.
+On the other hand, a persistent, heavy drone or metallic grinding that lasts the entire cycle can indicate a more significant problem with the drain pump or circulation motor.

 Quick Guide to Dishwasher Grinding Noises